Debunking the Pennsylvania Game Commission

 Only those people who attended the meeting in Madigan's office know exactly what was said, but it must have been a proud moment for U.S. federalism, because the USFWS afterward announced that there "needs to be a study" to determine whether mountain lions exist in Pennsylvania, and the study should be conducted directly by the USFWS.

-It didn't need to be trumpeted on television news.
-It was a subtle way to communicate what needed to be communicated, to any citizen down the road who might have a reason to inquire: Yes, there might be mountain lions in Pennsylvania.
 No person has ever been attacked by one in PA, and no mountain lions have been killed or captured in PA, but that doesn't mean you should completely let your guard down in the woods, especially with small children present.
-Too many families elsewhere on this continent, especially in Canada, have learned that lesson under tragic circumstances.
-It should not have to happen in Pennsylvania.
+Too many families elsewhere on this continent have learned that lesson, especially in Canada.

 Merely informing people of the possibility of mountain lions in Pennsylvania would not cause a panic, as it never does out west, but the death of a child by a mountain lion in Pennsylvania would create some measure of panic and terror in Pennsylania, and all surrounding states.